renzfe/pdfdj/README.md

 # pdfdj
-PdfDJ is an application to merge and split PDF documents.
+PdfDJ is a Windows application to merge and split PDF documents.
+It is written in .NET 5.0.

 License